nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![deassign](images/Deassign.png)

-### Unmarking a patient's dateslot as fail visited : `unmark`
+### Unmarking a patient's dateslot : `unmark`

-Unmarks a specific patient's specific dateslot in the records system as failed visited.
+Unmarks a specific patient's specific dateslot in the records system, indicating a failed visit.

 Format: `unmark id/PATIENT_ID dsi/DATE_AND_SLOT_INDEX`

-- Unmarks the patient with the specified 'ID' as having been failed visited.
+- Unmarks the patient with the specified 'ID' as having a failed visit.
 - The ID refers to the unique ID shown in the displayed person list.
 - The ID **must be a positive integer** 1, 2, 3, ...
 - The ID **must belong to a patient**.
-- The **DATE_AND_SLOT_INDEX must be indicated** and can have only **1**.
+- The **DATE_AND_SLOT_INDEX must be indicated** and only **1** can be indicated.
-- The **date that is to be unmarked as failed visited must be a date that have passed**. eg, if today is 2022-11-11, the date to be unmark as fail visited must be the date before 2022-11-11.
+- The **date that is to be unmarked must be a date that has passed**. eg, if today is 2022-11-11, the date to be unmarked must be a date before 2022-11-11.

 Examples:

-- `unmark id/7 dsi/1` unmarks the dateslots of index 1 in the dateslot list of the patient with id of 7 as having been failed visited.
+- `unmark id/7 dsi/1` unmarks the dateslots of index 1 in the dateslot list of the patient with id of 7.

 ![unmark](images/Unmark.png)

 ### Undo unmarking a patient as visited : `undounmark`

-Undo Unmarks a specific patient's specific dateslot in the records system as having been visited.
+Undoes the unmarking of a specific patient's specific dateslot in the records system, indicating that the visit was successful.

 Format: `undounmark id/ID dsi/DATE_SLOT_INDEX`

-- Undo unmarks the specific dateslot with specified 'DATE_SLOT_INDEX' of a patient with the specified 'ID' as having been visited.
+- Undo unmark of the specific dateslot with specified 'DATE_SLOT_INDEX' of a patient with the specified 'ID' as having been visited.
-- This feature is for user to undo the unmark fail visit date slot so that if you accidentally unmark a wrong patient's dateslot as failed visited status, you can undo it using this command and the dateslot will change to visited status.
+- This feature is for user to undo the unmark fail visit date slot so that if a patient was marked as failed visit by accident, this command can be used to undo that and the dateslot's status will be reverted to `visited`.
 - The ID refers to the unique ID shown in the displayed person list.
 - The ID **must be a positive integer** 1, 2, 3, ...
 - `list` or `find` operations can be performed first to get the ID of the desired patient.
-- If the 'Date_Slot_Index' gives a dateslot that has not pass or it is already in visit status, the system will not do anything.
+- If the 'Date_Slot_Index' refers to a dateslot that has not passed, or its status is already `visited`, **the command will be ignored**.

 Examples: